hapi-robo/temi-guide/docs/source/navigation/03_environment.rst

 .. figure:: assets/environment/temporary.jpg
   :alt: Temporary objects

   Warehouse environments where pallets may be in a location one day and gone the next, open-office spaces where tables and chairs can move freely, environments with sliding/movable wall partitions, etc. all require careful planning for robot navigation to work reliably.
-In these environments, it is recommended to use ``green-paths`` and ``virtual walls`` to define the where a robot can and cannot go.
+In these environments, it is recommended to use :ref:`navigation-map-green-paths` and :ref:`navigation-map-virtual-walls` to define the where a robot can and cannot go.
 For more details, see :doc:`05_map`.

+.. @TODO Featureless Environments